kailash-manasarovar/statement/docs/timeline/2026/july.md

 - I also found out about what happened to Lorraine Blackbourn that caused her to commit suicide, and they even demonstrated the torture-porn rope ties on a snoopy video AI-tailored just for me.
 - The Snoopy AI videos started on [Air France in May](may.md#air-france).
-- There were so many in Bali, I think I was stressing them out because I was wanting more and more :)
+- There were so many in Bali, I think I was stressing them out because I was wanting more and more :) and they couldn't keep up with the production of them..

 ### They tell me about Chris Ludwick's excel porn database